 The graduate certificate in Intelligence Analysis provides you with a fundamental understanding of the issues, problems, and threats faced by the intelligence community.
 This online graduate program helps you develop a comprehensive knowledge of how intelligence agencies in the U.S. assess and counter international threats in order to guard U.S. global interests and protect U.S. national security from adversaries.
-Knowledge from this certificate program is applicable to many career fields within the military, security companies, government contractors, or federal agencies.
 This online certificate is intended for graduate students who want to expand their knowledge of intelligence analysis without committing to a degree program.